4 Ways to Help Your High School Senior Prepare for College

 Your high school senior will be off to college before you know it.
-Here's how you can assist them during their last year of high school.
+Here's how you can help during their last year of high school and final admission steps.

 Where has the time gone?
-In just a few short months, high school will be over for your senior.
-But there’s still plenty of time (and work to do) to help them prepare for college.
-These four tips can help you help them make the most of their last year before they graduate and go on to bigger and better things.
+In just a few short months, high school will be over for your senior student.
+But there’s still plenty of time and still plenty of work to do to help them prepare for college before stepping foot on campus.
+These tips can help you help them make the most of their last year before they graduate and go on to bigger and better things.

-Fall is the time to submit college applications, which makes the beginning of senior year a challenging time for parents and students.
+Fall to early winter is when students submit college applications, which makes the beginning of senior year a challenging time for parents and students.
 Filling out applications can be time-consuming, tedious, and stressful, so many teens procrastinate until the last possible minute.
-Without nagging, let your child know they should schedule time to work on applications, particularly ones that require additional essays or personal statements.
-Remind them to build in some time for reflection and revision too.
+Without nagging, help your teen create a schedule to work on applications, particularly ones that require additional essays.
+Remind them to build in time for reflection and revision too.

 Related: How to Help Your Reluctant Student Start Planning for College

-As your child is working on college applications, don’t forget to file the FAFSA (Free Application for Federal Student Aid).
+As your student is working on college applications, don’t forget you all need to file the FAFSA.
 “The biggest mistake families make is not filling out the FAFSA,” says Leah Ingram, author of The Complete Guide to Paying for College: Save Money, Cut Costs, and Get More for Your Education Dollar.
 “Everyone should fill it out, even if you think you’ll never qualify for student aid.
 If you’re hoping to have your student take any federal loans, they must have a FAFSA on file.”

-Joanna Nesbit, a college finance expert and parent of two college students, recommends filling out the FAFSA ASAP.
-“It opens October 1, and it’s best to fill out the application as soon as possible, because some states’ financial aid is first come, first served,” she says.
+Joanna Nesbit, a college finance expert and parent of two college students, recommends filling it out right when it opens.
+“It opens October 1, and it’s best to fill out the application as soon as possible because some states’ financial aid is first come, first served,” she says.
 You can complete the FAFSA online at fafsa.gov.
 Before you begin, gather your financial information, including bank statements and info regarding retirement accounts and other assets and liabilities.
 If your finances are complicated or you’re divorced, Nesbit recommends doing some homework in advance.
 “Pick up a copy of Kal Chany’s Paying for College Without Going Broke,” she says.
 “He takes you through the financial aid forms line by line.”
+Meanwhile, your student should build time into their schedule to continue to explore scholarship opportunities under a variety of eligibility criteria.

 Related: Health Insurance in College: What Options Are Out There?